mikebarkas/meteor-cms/README.md

 ## Meteor CMS
-A project for learning Meteor.
+A development project for me to learn Meteor.

 *this project is under development*